 An emission and reflection nebula in Ara (RA 16 40 05.0, Dec -48 39 42)

-NGC 6188 is a 20 by 12 arcmin wide emission and reflection nebula to the west (right, in the images below) of a very young association of stars, NGC 6193, which is heating and lighting up the eastern (left) side of the nebula.
-The nebula (and cluster) lies about 4000 light years away, so the 30 arcmin wide image directly below covers a region about 35 light years across.
-As can be seen in the wide-field views of NGC 6188 and 6193, most of the clouds of gas and dust in the region are relatively cool and dark.
-The region being fiercely heated and sculpted by the radiation from the nearby cluster of stars is also referred to as RCW 108. |
+Physical Information: NGC 6188 is a 20 by 12 arcmin wide emission and reflection nebula to the west (to the right in the images below) of a very young association of stars ( NGC 6193) that is heating and lighting up the eastern (left) side of the nebula.
+The nebula and cluster are about 4000 light years away, so the half-degree wide images below cover a region about 35 light years across.
+As can be seen in these wide-field views of NGC 6188 and 6193, most of the clouds of gas and dust in the region are relatively cool and dark.
+The region being fiercely heated and sculpted by the radiation from the nearby cluster of stars is also referred to as RCW 108.

 NGC 6189 (= NGC 6191 = PGC 58440)